-Tap the app TikTok, and you see the wacky, off the wall to choreographed videos that use all the tricks of a small motion picture company.
+Tap the app TikTok, and you see the wacky, off the wall, choreographed videos that use all the tricks of a small motion picture company.
 Kids spend hours watching and even more time learning, memorizing, and producing these 15-second videos.

 Now coming up with ideas is not difficult as TikTok has many creative producers, and reproducing and copying other producers’ work is recognized as praising and not stealing content.

 A neat feature of TikTok allows producers to create duel videos.
-These split-screen videos allow fans and other producers to interact with the video and create an enhancement to the first video.
+These split-screen videos allow fans and other producers to interact with the video and enhance the first video.
 I did this with the video I made and uploaded it to TikTok.

 It didn’t take me long before I found a video I liked, and within seconds of seeing the video, I had my parody in mind for the video.
-Two days later, I found myself with some free time, and I was putting my idea to video.
+Two days later, I found myself with some free time, and I put my idea into a video.

 All it took was some planning and video equipment.